fleetdm/fleet/docs/Using-Fleet/MDM-migration-guide.md

 4. Migrate your hosts to Fleet in ABM:
     1. In ABM, unassign the existing hosts' MDM server from the old MDM solution: In ABM, select **Devices** and then select **All Devices**.
 Then, select **Edit** next to **Edit MDM Server**, select **Unassign from the current MDM**, and select **Continue**.
     2. In ABM, assign these hosts' MDM server to Fleet: In ABM, select **Devices** and then select **All Devices**.
 Then, select **Edit** next to **Edit MDM Server**, select **Assign to the following MDM:**, select your Fleet server in the dropdown, and select **Continue**.
-5. In your old MDM solution, unenroll these hosts.
+5. In your old MDM solution, unenroll the hosts to be migrated.
 MacOS does not allow multiple MDMs to be installed at once.

-Once the above steps are completed, the end user now needs to complete a few steps.
-The **My Device** page in Fleet Desktop will present end users with instructions to turn on MDM.
+6. Send [these guided instructions](#instructions-for-end-users) to your end users to complete the final few steps via Fleet Desktop.

-Fleet has created [these guided instructions](#instructions-for-end-users) that can be shared with your end users.
+    * Note that there will be a gap in MDM coverage between when the host is unenrolled from the old MDM and when the host turns on MDM in Fleet.

 ## FileVault recovery keys